Skip to main content

 You'll have the opportunity to work on technology with real world application.
 For example, SafetySpect Inc. – a California-based company – is testing its handheld ultraviolet light disinfection system at UND biomedical engineering labs.
 The U.S. Air Force and the global food-services industry are just two industries interested in this new technology.

-• Biomedical engineering research options include biomechanics, biomaterials, bio-instrumentation, multi-scale, bio-simulation and modeling, bio-signals and other emerging areas.
+• Conduct cutting-edge research.
+Biomedical engineering research options include bio-instrumentation, bio-simulation and modeling, bio-signals and other emerging areas.

 • Open yourself up to greater career opportunities by focusing on areas where biomedical engineering expertise is most needed.